 “At StraighterLine, everything was great, from the price to the course experience,” said Calvin.
 “Since I am already an student at Strayer, I was used to taking classes online.
 The screens were simple to navigate.
 The material was easy to follow and the content lined up nicely with the text and quizzes.
 The way the StraighterLine courses are set up makes it easy to study for tests.
 It flows really well.”

-Most significantly, according to Calvin, “With StraighterLine, I’m paying significantly less per course and am completing them at an accelerated rate.
-Before StraighterLine, I was on track to graduate from Strayer in 2018; now I’m on track to graduate in March of 2017.
-I’ve completed 6 courses through StraighterLine, and now have only 2 classes left that I need to complete at Strayer in order to graduate.”
+Most significantly, according to Calvin, “With StraighterLine, I paid significantly less per course and completed them at an accelerated rate.
+Before StraighterLine, I was on track to graduate from Strayer in 2018; instead, I just finished my degree in March of 2017.
+I completed 6 courses through StraighterLine, and will be attending my graduation ceremony in June 2017."

 Advice to Working Adults Earning an Online Degree